uber/athenadriver/README.md

 - Database missing value handling
 - Read-Only mode - disable database write in driver level
 - Moneywise mode :moneybag: - print out query cost(USD) for each query
+- Query with Athena Query ID(QID)
+- Special query for WorkGroup information from database/sql interface

 `athenadriver` can extremely simplify your code.
 Check [athenareader](https://github.com/uber/athenadriver/tree/master/athenareader) out as an example and a convenient tool for your Athena query in command line.